Aero-ComSci/117-traversing-turtles-vivi-cake/README.md

 Be sure include error checks and documentation on the read me to utilize the class you create.

 ```
-The object for the class
+The object for the class is turtly
+       - N
+       - turtly.spiral is my extention
 ```